simonp0420/PSSFSS.jl/README.md

 * Designed to be useful and accessible to working engineers.
 * Accommodates planar FSS/PSS surfaces with no limits to number of dielectric layers or FSS/PSS sheets.
+* Automatically chooses number of modes needed for cascading multiple FSS/PSS sheets using generalized scattering matrices (GSMs).
+* Supports (approximate) cascading multiple sheets of different periodicities, as in a multilayer meanderline polarizer.
 * Simple specification of geometry to be analyzed.
 * Solution of mixed-potential integral equation using Rao-Wilton-Glisson triangle subdomain basis functions and multi-threaded method of moments.